msto/dataclass_io/README.md

     bar: str

-with DataclassReader(path, MyData) as reader:
+with DataclassReader("test.tsv", MyData) as reader:
     for record in reader:
         do_something(record.foo)
 ```